denchance/reactjs.org/content/docs/add-react-to-a-website.md

 ### Add JSX to a Project {#add-jsx-to-a-project}

 Adding JSX to a project doesn't require complicated tools like a bundler or a development server.
-Essentially, adding JSX **is a lot like adding a CSS preprocessor.** The only requirement is to have [Node.js](https://nodejs.org/) installed on your computer.
+Essentially, adding JSX **is a lot like adding a JSX preprocessor.** The only requirement is to have [Node.js](https://nodejs.org/) installed on your computer.

 Go to your project folder in the terminal, and paste these two commands: